People on Green Line Train Describe Collison Near BU

 Breaking

-LIVE COVERAGE: Over 20 Hurt in Trolley Collision on MBTA Green Line B Branch
+23 Hurt in Trolley Collision on MBTA Green Line B Branch; Service Suspended

 Main Navigation